department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications.md

 ---

 You can use the GI Bill for more than just college.
-Get advanced training and certifications to work as a certified mechanic, medical technician, attorney, therapist, website developer, or in other professions and we'll help you pay the fees.
+Get advanced training or certification (credentials that vouch for your skills) to find a job as a skilled worker or professional such as a certified mechanic, a medical technician, an attorney, a therapist, or a website developer.
+We'll help you pay the fees.